Disable Automatic Update/Upgrade on Debian/Ubuntu through SSH or Desktop

 Cyrus Kao

-I login to my remote machine through ssh today and saw the message System restart required, which is very weird since I did not upgrade anything.
+I logged into my remote machine through ssh today and saw the message System restart required, which is very weird since I did not upgrade anything.
 Then I realized my Ubuntu Server has automatic upgrade enabled by default.
-Auto updating on a Linux server distro, truly a edgy feature.
+Auto updating on a Linux server distro, truly an edgy feature.

 Disable Auto System Upgrade